-- Residence Life staff will work with hall council primary leaders to update the General Information, Roster, Constitution, and Goals for each organization - Direct advising support provided by Residence Life professional and/or graduate staff
+- An elected or appointed primary leader who completes president training responsibilities - Housing and Residence Education staff will work with hall council primary leaders to update the General Information, Roster, Constitution, and Goals for each organization - Direct advising support provided by Residence Life professional and/or graduate staff

-- Hall council treasurers and advisors shall not be required to attend training through Student Activities.
-Training for those roles will be provided by staff in Residence Life - Are not eligible to apply for Student Activity Fee Operating or Programming Funds
+- Hall council treasurers and advisors shall not be required to attend training through Ohio Union and Student Activities.
+Training for those roles will be provided by staff in Housing and Residence Education. - Are not eligible to receive Student Activity Fee Operating or Programming Funds - Graduate students employed by Housing and Residence Education can serve as primary advisors to Hall Councils.